Daphnis and Chloe (film)

 Daphnis and Chloe (Δάφνις και Χλόη), is a 1931 Greek romance film written and directed by Orestis Laskos, based on the namesake novel of the 2nd-century writer Longus.
 It is sometimes said to be the first European film containing nude scenes.
-The 1897 film by George Méliès After The Ball was much earlier, but uses simulated nudity via use of body stockings.
+The 1897 film by Georges Méliès After The Ball was much earlier, but uses simulated nudity via use of body stockings.

 The film was shot in different areas on the island of Lesvos namely Mytilini and Agiasos.
 The Nymph scenes were shot at Lake Vouliagmeni in Corinth.
 The original silent film negatives were burned.
 There were talking copies produced after the 1940s one was found in the United States with English subtitles and speech.
 The Greek film library conservation and restoration department in collaboration with the original director's supervision restored the silent film to its original quality.

 The film was made at the height of the Greek film era between 1925 and 1935.
 During this time over forty feature films were produced in Greece.
 The Greek film was also one of the first script-written films for cinema and adapted from the Ancient Greek story by Lungos.
 Famous Greek actor Kimon Spathopoulos contributed his knowledge as a make-up artist.

 Plot

 The story follows the traditional story of Daphnis and Chloe.
 A shepherd character named Lamon, finds a young boy sucking milk from one of its goats.
 He calls the boy Daphnis and adopts the boy as his child.
 Around the same time, another shepherd Dryas finds a young girl named Chloe and adopts her.
 Both children are raised as shepherds.
 In the film Daphnis and Chloe, the two small shepherds, grow up together in the mountains of the ancient Greek island of Lesbos and with the arrival of puberty.
 The children began to have sexual desires.
 The children become confused and agitated.
 They do not know how to respond to the call of the flesh.
-A young prince persistently desires Chloe but she is finally saved by Daphne who violently intervenes.
+A young prince persistently desires Chloe but she is finally saved by Daphnis, who violently intervenes.
 Daphnis is arrested and sentenced to be flogged to death but at the last moment, it is revealed that the young shepherd, who had been abandoned as an infant in the forest, belongs to a noble family.
 Daphnis asks to marry his beloved, but now new class barriers are erected, until the final revelation that Chloe is also of noble birth, and everybody’s happy because they’re now rich and money is the only real happiness in the world.